-\end{df} \begin{prop} Let $u$ be a strictly monotonic function, differentiable on $\varOmega$.
-Then a quasi-Young measure associated to $u$ is a measure that is absolutely continuous with respect to the Lebesgue measure on $K$.
-Its density is equal to $\vert (u^{-1})'\vert$. \end{prop} \textbf{Proof.} Let $u$ be strictly decreasing.
-Using the change of variable theorem we get
+\end{definition} \begin{proposition} Let $u$ be a function such that its inverse $u^{-1}$ is continuously differentiable.
+Then a quasi-Young measure associated with $u$ is a measure that is absolutely continuous with respect to the Lebesgue measure on $K$.
+Its density is equal to $\tfrac{1}{M}\vert J_{u^{-1}}\vert$. \end{proposition} {\itshape Proof.} Using the change of variable theorem we get